Travel Notes > Vietnam Travel Notes

 A visa is required for most visitors to Vietnam and for arrivals at SGN Airport will need to have a visa approval letter arranged in advance.
 There are a number of online agencies that arrange this, where you submit your details and they will email you a letter of approval which you then show at the visa desk upon arrival.
 Visas are available for 1 or 3 months, for single or multiple entry.

-There are a number of visa letter processors online which process visas.
+There are a number of visa letter processors online that process visas.

 You have to pay a approval letter fee online, and then at the airport pay for the visa.
 Depending on how many flights have arrived, there can be a wait of up to 40 minutes for your passport to get the visa stamp.